Lyndon B. Johnson Supreme Court candidates: Abe Fortas Chief Justice and Homer Thornberry Associate Justice nominations

 Once Fortas withdrew his nomination in October 1968, Thornberry's nomination became moot and was withdrawn by the White House without a vote.
 Former Justice Arthur Goldberg later claimed that he was Earl Warren's preference to succeed him.
 After Fortas's nomination was withdrawn in the face of Senate opposition, Johnson briefly considered naming Goldberg as Chief Justice as a recess appointment before rejecting the idea.
-The next president, Republican Richard Nixon, appointed Warren Burger the next Chief Justice.
+New president, Republican Richard Nixon, appointed Warren Burger the next Chief Justice.
 David Leonhardt of The New York Times called Johnson's nomination of Fortas "one of the most consequential blunders in modern American politics" as the chair has been held by conservatives appointed by Republican presidents ever since.

 Names mentioned

 Following is a list of individuals who were mentioned in various news accounts and books as having been considered by Johnson for a Supreme Court appointment: